25 Best Things to Do in Yosemite National Park

 Today, nearly a century later, visitors can stay in the historic Ahwahnee, located in a quiet corner of Yosemite Valley, away from the busyness that surrounds Yosemite Village.

-That said, The Ahwahnee is quite popular throughout the year—especially during the busy summer travel season—meaning, it’s best to reserve your stay as soon as you know your dates!
+That said, The Ahwahnee is quite popular throughout the year—especially during the busy summer travel season—meaning, it’s best to reserve your stay as soon as you know your travel dates!

 Book Here: The Ahwahnee